ErichStyger/mcuoneclipse/Examples/KDS/FRDM-K64F120M/FRDM-K64F_Segger_RTT/readme.txt

 Window > Show View > Target Explorer Views
 - open telnet to localhost port 19021

-J-Link RTT client (JLinkRTTClient.exe): automatically reconnects.
+Use the J-Link RTT client (JLinkRTTClient.exe) which automatically reconnects.

-J-Link RTT Viewer
+Or use the J-Link RTT Viewer.
+Both tools are located in the segger subfolder of the KDS installation.